 My Emailed Reply About a Timber Frame Budget

 Admittedly, timber framing is more expensive than conventional construction, but it’s also for us non-millionaire folks.
-I have a timber framed heavy duty mailbox post, one curved timber bracket at my front entry, and a timber framed garage/guesthouse.
+I have a timber framed heavy duty mailbox with post, one curved timber bracket at my front entry, and a timber framed garage/guesthouse.

 A More Considered Reply on Timber Frame Cost

-Most of the timber frames Carolina Timberworks builds are for architect-designed homes — so to be clear, we do not design homes.
+Most of the timber frames Carolina Timberworks builds are for architect-designed homes — so to be clear, we do not design timber frame homes.
 My personal design philosophy has been shaped by the architect-designed timber frames we’ve been involved with, as well as two books:

 Sarah Susanka’s design philosophy might be summarized as follows: Keep your budget as is, but design a smaller home with less square footage.
 Spend the cost savings on great design, quality materials, and craftsmanship.

 Suppose you want to budget for some timber framing in your home, have a smaller home design in hand, and have already chosen which areas of your home to timber frame.
-Here are some factors under your control that will determine how much your timber frame costs:
+Here are some factors under your control that will determine how much your timber frame construction costs: